 Build Your Own Raspberry Pi Home Theater Today

 We won’t pretend that putting this together is easy, but it is certainly straightforward and achievable within an hour.
 Once Kodi is setup in your living room or bedroom, you’ll be able to enjoy the vast selection of add-ons provided for your entertainment, and with a few hardware enhancements, your little Raspberry Pi will be able to produce results comparable to media center hardware costing ten times the price!
+And for more tips, check out other ways to build an affordable home theater.

 Want more from your Raspberry Pi Media Center?
 Why not add RetroPie or RecalBox for some retro gaming fun?